peterhinch/micropython-async/UNDER_THE_HOOD.md

 This document aims to explain the operation of `uasyncio` as I understand it.
 I did not write the library so the information presented is a result of using it, studying the code, experiment and inference.
 There may be errors, in which case please raise an issue.
-None of the information here is required to use the
-library: it is intended to satisfy the curiosity of scheduler geeks.
+None of this information is required to use the library: it is intended to satisfy the curiosity of scheduler geeks or to help those wishing to modify it.

-Where the versions differ, the explanation relates to the `fast_io` version.
+Where the versions differ, this explanation relates to the `fast_io` version.
 Differences are largely in `__init__.py`: the scheduling algorithm in `core.py` is little changed.

 This doc assumes a good appreciation of the use of `uasyncio`.
-Familiarity with Python generators is also recommended, in particular the use of `yield from` and appreciating the difference between a generator and a generator function:
+An understanding of Python generators is also essential, in particular the use of `yield from` and an appreciatiion of the difference between a generator and a generator
+function:

 ```python
 def gen_func(n):  # gen_func is a generator function